Khmer language: Noun phrase

 The elements in parentheses are optional.
 Honorifics are a class of words that serve to index the social status of the referent.
-Honorifics can be kinship terms or personal names, both of which are often used as first and second person pronouns, or specialized words such as //preah// ('god') before royal and religious objects.
+Honorifics can be kinship terms or personal names, both of which are often used as first and second person pronouns, or specialised words such as //preah// ('god') before royal and religious objects.
 The most common demonstratives are //nih// ('this, these') and //nuh// ('that, those').
 The word //ae nuh// ('those over there') has a more distal or vague connotation.

 If the noun phrase contains a possessive adjective, it follows the noun and precedes the numeral.
 If a descriptive attribute co-occurs with a possessive, the possessive construction (//rɔbɑh//) is expected.

 Some examples of typical Khmer noun phrases are:

 The Khmer particle //dɑː// marked attributes in Old Khmer noun phrases and is used in formal and literary language to signify that what precedes is the noun and what follows is the attribute.
 Modern usage may carry the connotation of mild intensity.